 It is an easy way to share data within and outside an organization.
 This enables organizations to build a data mesh architecture where data can be shared across multiple domains through delta sharing protocol.

-Now that you have a detailed overview of data governance with Unity Catalog.
+Now that you have a detailed overview of data governance solution with Unity Catalog.
 Don’t forget to watch this space for the next chapter that talks about migrating to Unity Catalog.

 AUTHOR - FOLLOW